alexdangelo/alexdangelo-old.github.io/_posts/2020-06-03-my-experience-posting-on-who-wants-to-be-hired-thread-on-hacker-news.md

 ![A spike in LinkedIn profile views per week from the teens to low 30s](/assets/uploads/2020-06-03-linkedin-views.png)

-I received 1 LinkedIn connection request, which specifically mentioned my post on HN, for a company in the United Kingdom (I'm in Seattle, USA).
+I received 1 LinkedIn connection request, which specifically mentioned my post on HN, for a company in the United Kingdom (just in case something could work out since I'm in Seattle, USA).
 I also received 3 emails from Amazon recruiters and dev managers but I'm unsure if that is related to HN or this is just part of a typical week.

 ### Observations on the hiring side